Best office chair UK 2021: top 10 ergonomic home office chairs tested

-If you spend a lot of time sitting at a desk or in front of a computer you shouldn't underestimate the importance of finding the best office chair in the UK.
+If you spend a lot of time sitting at a desk or in front of a computer you shouldn't underestimate the importance of finding the best office chair in the UK for your home office.

 Experts believe that choosing the right office chair could make all the difference when it comes to back ache, muscle tension and even stress and headaches.
 An ergonomic office chair is important: if a chair is too simple, lacking in support or just worn then it won't even get a sniff of our best office chairs UK guide.

 The Herman Miller range of office chairs consistently comes out on top (and has done for decades).
-Both the Aeron and Sayl chairs from Herman Miller make our best office chairs list.
+Both the Aeron and Sayl chairs from Herman Miller make our best office chairs UK list.
 That's because the quality is fantastic, the chairs are supportive yet comfortable and most come with a 12-year warranty.

 However, although Herman Miller and similar high-end chairs are, in our books, the best options for your back, not everyone can afford such an expensive buy.
-Not only that, finding the right office chair for you can be highly subjective.
+Not only that, finding the right office chair in the UK for you can be highly subjective.
 Some people don't like high backs, others are annoyed by arms, and your requirements will be completely different if you only plan to use your chair for an hour or two each day compared to 8+ hours at a time.

 That means, for some people, something cheap and cheerful, but still an ergonomic chair with some support, might be worth it over one that'll cost a small fortune.
 Similarly, if you care about the style of your office space, there's no point going for a bulky one, no matter how much better it might be for your posture.

 If we haven't included your favourite office chair that you swear by, or the dreamy model you've had your eye on for ages, then tell us in comments below.

 - Keen to shake up more of your office set-up?
 Then check out our list of the best standing desks.

 Best office chair UK